Families, Children, Babies and Maternity

 What should we wear?

 What you wear will make a big difference to the look and feel of your photographs.
 My advice is to wear simple classic clothing, as it will mean your images don’t date quickly.
 I would avoid wearing distracting logos, busy patterns and clashing colours.
 Most of all you need to feel comfortable in what you’re wearing, so you may find jeans and a nice top or shirt is perfect!
+For maternity shoots i recommend bringing more than one outfit - plain fitted tops and a maxi dress that shows off your bump work beautifully.

 What is the best time of the day for an outdoor photo-shoot?